malayaj2000/google-solution-challenge/README.md

    1. USWENAME: anshumanmahapatra214@gmail.com </br>
    2.PASSWORD: Anshuman123

-### RECOMMENDED TO USE YOUR ANDROID PHONES TO RUN THE APK FOR BEST RESULTS
+### RECOMMENDED TO USE YOUR ANDROID PHONES TO RUN THE APK FOR BEST RESULTS..

+### WE ARE USING FIREBASE SERVER TO STORE USER DATA.

 ### overview
     This app is made to remove corruption or at least spread awareness about corruption